This article is part of a larger series on Accounting Software.

-- Not a Match: Click this if the transaction from your bank isn’t the same transaction to which it has been matched in QuickBooks.
+- Not a Match: Select this if the transaction from your bank isn’t the same transaction to which it has been matched in QuickBooks.
 The transaction will go to the Unrecognized tab.

-- Ignore: Click if you wish to do nothing about the transaction:
+- Ignore: Click this if you wish to do nothing about the transaction.

 When you confirm a recognized transaction, it’ll be entered into the account register, as reflected in the Added Register tab.
 Your goal is to enter the three transactions into the register.

-There are some instances where QuickBooks doesn’t match a bank transaction with what’s in your books.
+There are some instances where QuickBooks doesn’t match a bank transaction to what’s in your books.
 In this case, you need to review and add it to the account register manually.

-After clicking on Add more details, a pop-up screen will appear, requesting you to enter information including:
+After clicking on Add more details, a pop-up screen will appear, requesting you to enter information.

 - Date: Enter the date the transaction occurred.

-- Memo: Enter additional information, such as the purpose of the transaction.
+- Memo: Indicate additional information, such as the purpose of the transaction.

 - Number (optional): Assign a unique number to your transaction.